US Work Permit Requirements

 The businessperson or the manager who is entering the US soil to establish a company’s office can stay in the US for up to one year.
-Extension in visa can be sought for up to seven years after which the visa holder will be required to leave the country.
+An extension in visa can be sought for up to seven years after which the visa holder will be required to leave the country.

 - Type TN Visa for Specialty Worker under NAFTA

 If you are Canadian or Mexican and are looking to obtain a work visa in the USA then type TN visa is your key to entering this land of opportunities.
 This type of visa is only available to the specialty worker who has Mexican or Canadian nationality.
 The visa offered is based on the North American Free Trade Agreement (NAFTA) signed by the three countries.
 In order to be eligible for a TN visa you must submit the following documents to the US Consulate or US Embassy of your home country: